 There will be some expectations from the model.
 Many photographers cannot afford the time to be too detailed and some will even not do any post-production work at all - therefore, they are able to produce the final work immediately.
-If you are detailed like me, you will probably even take a few days to filter and select the photos.
+If you are detailed like me, you will probably even take a few days just to filter and select the best photos.
 Hence, be sure to communicate with the models well before the shoot.

 Most young TFCD models are more immature than they behave in front of you initially.

 Everyone, regardless of age, has her own maturity and immaturity.
 Often, when a model first approaches you, she will probably bring out her most mature self.
 It does not mean that she will not give you problems unintentionally in future.

 Most TFCD models will give problems after the shoots.